“Wow, Danny, you’re like the Freddy Krueger of blogging—wherever I turn, you’re there!”

 I stumbled onto this whole idea by accident, but you can do it with intention, and probably do it faster and better than I did…

 The first step is to find a micro-network.
-It takes some work, but it isn’t all that complicated; you can even have a VA do most of this for you:
+It takes some work, but it isn’t all that complicated.
+You can even have a virtual assistant do most of this for you:

 If you want to appear everywhere, you need to saturate that micro-network.
 Now let’s talk about how to do it…